slok/goresilience/Readme.md

 #### Executors

 - `FIFO`: This executor is the default one it will execute the queue jobs in a first-in-first-out order and also has a queue wait timeout.
+- `LIFO`: This executor will execute the queue jobs in a last-in-first-out order and also has a queue wait timeout.
+- `AdaptiveLIFOCodel`: Implementation of Facebook's [CoDel+adaptive LIFO][fb-codel] algorithm.
+This executor is used with `Static` limiter.

 #### Limiter

 - `Static`: This limiter will set a constant limit that will not change.
 - `AIMD`: This limiter is based on [AIMD] TCP congestion algorithm.
-It increases the limit at a constant rate and when congestion occurs (by timeout or result failure) it will decrese by a configured factor
+It increases the limit at a constant rate and when congestion occurs (by timeout or result failure) it will decrease by a configured factor

 #### Result policy